Enter your WhatsApp number to receive a FREE demo class link for MDCAT, ECAT, or BCAT.

 MDCAT can be challenging for A-Level students because its syllabus is based on the FSc curriculum.
 However, with focused study on any topics not covered in A-Levels and regular MCQ practice, A-Level students can perform well.

-Can we do medical after A-level?
+Can we do MBBS after A-level?

 Yes, A-Level students can pursue MBBS in Pakistan.
 They must obtain an IBCC equivalence certificate and meet the required percentages.